enthought/traitsui/docs/source/traitsui_dev_guide/testing.rst

 and/or a location for a given GUI target. |UIWrapper| depends on one or many registries.
 If the |TargetRegistry| is empty, the |UIWrapper| would not be very useful at all.
-The |UITester| supports testing of TraitsUI objects by providing an instance of |TargetRegistry| that contains implementations for manipulating TraitsUI objects in a GUI.
+The |UITester| supports testing of TraitsUI objects by providing an instance of |TargetRegistry| that knows how to locate, inspect and perform actions TraitsUI objects in a GUI.

 This abstraction covers the existing use cases and it also allows TraitsUI to extend the API in its internal GUI tests without necessarily exposing the